 Health of US Primary Care Scorecard

-Despite evidence that primary care improves the health of populations and reduces health inequities, primary care in the United States is in a vulnerable position, according to an April 2021 report from National Academies of Science, Engineering and Medicine (NASEM) Committee on Implementing High-Quality Primary Care.
+Despite evidence that primary care improves health and reduces health inequities, primary care in the United States is in a vulnerable position, according to an April 2021 report from National Academies of Science, Engineering and Medicine (NASEM) Committee on Implementing High-Quality Primary Care.
 The Milbank Memorial Fund and The Physicians Foundation have partnered with the Robert Graham Center to develop an annual “Health of US Primary Care Scorecard” to measure the implementation of high-quality primary care and inform national and state policy.
-See the Advisory Committee members, who informed measure selection and review the findings.
-Read the first Scorecard report and view the data dashboard.
+An Advisory Committee helps inform measure selection and review the findings.

 The Latest